hookerlab/petbilling-docs/radiopharmacy.rst

 - *time*: time at which the starting activity was measured.
 - *synthesis OK*: wheter the synthesis was sucessful (for compounds only).
 - *quality control OK*: wheter the quality control passed (for compounds only).
 - *comments*: write here anything relevant to the product you made.
-Sometimes the application adds some comments, so you don't have to repeat common comments (see FAQs.)
+Sometimes the application adds some comments, so you don't have to repeat common comments (see `FAQs`_.)

 What is a compound and what is an isotope
 -----------------------------------------